 Property, plant, and equipment are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of the assets may not be recoverable.
 The reviews are conducted at the lowest identifiable level of cash flows.
-If the estimated undiscounted future cash flows related to the property, plant, and equipment are less than the carrying value, we recognize a loss equal to the difference between the carrying value and the fair value, as further defined in Note 2 to the Notes to the Consolidated Financial Statements, herein.
-An impairment charge of \$12.7 million, \$2.8 million and \$0.4 million was recognized in the fiscal years ended January 28, 2017, January 30, 2016 and January 31, 2015, respectively, for assets related to underperforming stores and is included in selling, general, and administrative expenses in the Consolidated Statements of Income and in impairment charges in the Consolidated Statements of Cash Flows.
+If the estimated undiscounted future cash flows related to the property, plant, and equipment are less than the carrying value, we recognize a loss equal to the difference between the carrying value and the fair value, as further defined in Note 2 to the Notes to the Consolidated Financial Statements herein.
+Impairment charges of \$6.3 million, \$12.7 million, and \$2.8 million were recognized in the fiscal years ended February 3, 2018, January 28, 2017, and January 30, 2016, respectively, for assets related to underperforming stores and are included in selling, general, and administrative expenses in the Consolidated Statements of Income and in impairment charges in the Consolidated Statements of Cash Flows.
 The impairment charges are included in the Direct segment.